 It should be noted, domestic violence is a “deportable” offense, if you are not a U.S. citizen and are convicted it can lead to serious immigration consequence.

-If you need a Family Violence Battery Attorney contact the law office of Andrew Lynch now.
+If you need a Family Violence Battery Attorney contact the The Lynch Law Group now.